Gxorge/thomasr.me/_things/2022-09-25-mettranslinksystem.md

 ---

 ## Addendum
 Perhaps my favourite example is [METRO Transit](https://www.metrotransit.org/), covering the "Twin Cities" of Minneapolis and Saint Paul in Minnesota.
 [Their logo](https://commons.wikimedia.org/wiki/File:Metro_Transit_logo.svg) is simply a beauty.
-The combined sans and serif is an interesting choice and the colour scheme is tragically generic.
+The combined sans and serif is an interesting choice, and the colour scheme is tragically generic.
 It gets better though; METRO Transit is a brand of the&hellip; [Metropolitan Council](https://metrocouncil.org/).
 If there was an award for "area with names more suited to a generic open-world video game," it would certainly be awarded to this bunch.